India’s state sponsorship of terrorism: Pakistan presents dossier to UNSC permanent members

 ISLAMABAD: Pakistan bolstered its efforts to expose India in front of the world as it presented a dossier containing proofs of India's "state sponsorship of terrorism" to the United Nations Security Council (UNSC) permanent members on Monday.

-"Foreign Secretary Sohail Mahmood briefed envoys of the Permanent Members of the UNSC on the dossier on Indian state sponsorship of terrorism," tweeted the spokesperson of the Ministry of Foreign Affairs.
+"Foreign Secretary Sohail Mahmood briefed envoys of the Permanent Members of the United Nations Security Council on the dossier on Indian state sponsorship of terrorism," tweeted the spokesperson of the Ministry of Foreign Affairs.

-The foreign secretary briefed the UNSC envoys of India's planning, promoting, aiding, abetting, financing and execution of terrorist activities in Pakistan, read the tweet further.
+The foreign secretary briefed the United Nations Security Council envoys of India's planning, promoting, aiding, abetting, financing and execution of terrorist activities in Pakistan, read the tweet further.

 "The dossier containing irrefutable evidence of India’s state sponsorship of terrorism against Pakistan were handed over to them," stated the spokesperson.
 "Pakistan will continue to highlight to the international community about India’s state sponsorship of terrorism and destabilising activities against Pakistan."